DAGWorks-Inc/hamilton/docs/concepts/materialization.rst

 Different ways to write the same dataflow
 -----------------------------------------

-Below are 5 ways to write a dataflow that:
+Below are 6 ways to write a dataflow that:

 1. loads a dataframe from a parquet file
 2. preprocesses the dataframe
 3. trains a machine learning model
 4. saves the trained model

-The first two options don't use the concept of materialization and the next three do.
+The first two options don't use the concept of materialization and the next four do.

 Without materialization
 -----------------------